PhyPiDAQ/EducatorsGuide/experiments/GammaSpectra.md

 the presence of the original Radon, that is a noble gas and escapes from the earth, where it is produced in decays of the Uranium and Thorium chains.
 Radon is the dominant source of natural radioactive exposure of humans.
 The recorded spectrum is shown below.
-Background radiation was shielded by placing the RC102 and the
-balloon in a lead-shielded probe chamber.
+Background radiation was suppressed by placing the RC102 and the balloon in a lead-shielded probe chamber.
+Note that x-ray fluorescence in the lead causes the very prominent peak around 80 keV.

-  ![Cumulative spectrum of a probe collected in a cellar on the surface of a balloon showing clear evidence for decay products of the Radon decay chain.
-Note:
+![Cumulative spectrum of a probe collected in a cellar on the surface of a balloon showing clear evidence for decay products of the Radon decay chain. ](images/Radon_Spectrum.png)
-  The prominent peak around 80 keV is due to x-ray  fluorescence in the shielding lead container.](images/Radon_Spectrum.png)

 #### Decrease of Radon-induced activity as a function of time